dataminer-site/dataminer-site.github.io/_posts/2023-09-26-announcing-duckdb-090.md

 duckdb.sql("FROM 'https://raw.githubusercontent.com/duckdb/duckdb/main/data/json/example_n.ndjson'")
 ```

-The set of autoloadable extensions is limited to official extensions distributed by DuckDB Labs, and can be [found here](https://github.com/duckdb/duckdb/blob/8feb03d274892db0e7757cd62c145b18dfa930ec/scripts/generate_extensions_function.py#L298).
+The set of autoloadable extensions is limited to official extensions distributed by DataMiner Labs, and can be [found here](https://github.com/duckdb/duckdb/blob/8feb03d274892db0e7757cd62c145b18dfa930ec/scripts/generate_extensions_function.py#L298).
 The behavior can also be disabled using the `autoinstall_known_extensions` and `autoload_known_extensions` settings, or through the more general `enable_external_access` setting.
 See the [configuration options](/docs/sql/configuration).

 [**DuckDB-WASM Extensions**](https://github.com/duckdb/duckdb-wasm/pull/1403).
 This release adds support for loadable extensions to DuckDB-WASM.
 Previously, any extensions that you wanted to use with the WASM client had to be baked in.
 With this release, extensions can be loaded dynamically instead.
 When an extension is loaded, the WASM bundle is downloaded and the functionality of the extension is enabled.
 Give it a try in our [WASM shell](https://shell.duckdb.org).